ld4mbse/oslc-adapter-magicdraw-sysml/README.md

 #### Option #1: Deploying OSLC SysML adapter on Tomcat server embedded in Eclipse launched through Maven
-Select the oslc4jmagicdraw launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc adapter for magicdraw** and click Run.
+Select the oslc4jmagicdraw launch configuration (Run -> Run Configurations… and select in the Maven build category the launch configuration named **oslc adapter for magicdraw tomcat run** and click Run.
 In the console window, several logging related exceptions will appear (SLF4J and log4j).
 This is not critical.

 Warning: If the OSLC SysML adapter service fails to launch due to a java.net.BindException, a different port for the OSLC SysML adapter needs to be used since there is a conflict with another service using the same port.
 By default, the OSLC SysML adapter uses port 8080.
 A java.net.BindException means that a different service is already using this port.
 Go back to Steps #5 and #10 to change the port number.